 To attract new customers, you also need to maintain a powerful SEO presence.
-With 89% of B2B buyers and 81% of shoppers using the internet for research before making purchasing decisions, it's imperative your business is at the forefront of search for related keywords.
+With 81% of shoppers using the internet for research before making purchasing decisions, it's imperative your business is at the forefront of search for related keywords.

-Having a strong SEO presence also translates to more in-store purchases, as well -- in fact, 78% of local mobile searches result in an offline purchase, and local searches lead half of all mobile users to visit stores within one day.
+Having a strong SEO presence also translates to more in-store purchases, as well — in fact, 78% of local mobile searches result in an offline purchase.

 Internet Marketing to Cultivate Brand Loyalists

-Internet marketing is for more than just attracting new customers -- it's also critical for maintaining a loyal, long-term customer base.
-And, since it costs five times more to attract a new customer than it does to keep an existing one, this is an equally important goal.
+Internet marketing is for more than just attracting new customers — it's also critical for maintaining a loyal, long-term customer base.

 To properly employ email campaigns, you'll need an email list.
 Here's how to build an email list from scratch.